-Ohio paint factory blast, fire cause injuries, draw hazmat crew, officials say
+Ohio paint factory blast, fire cause injuries, prompt evacuations, draw hazmat crew, officials say

-Local residents said they felt what they believed to be a large explosion
+At least seven injuries were reported, including two people in critical condition, officials said

-An explosion and massive fire at a paint factory in Columbus, Ohio, had firefighters scrambling to get the blaze under control just after midnight Thursday, according to reports.
+An explosion and massive two-alarm fire at a paint factory in Columbus, Ohio, prompted local evacuations and sent firefighters scrambling to get the blaze under control early Thursday, officials said.

 At least seven injuries were reported, according to the Columbus Division of Fire.
+Five people were taken to hospitals after escaping the building on their own, officials said.

+However, two people were trapped inside the building and had to be rescued.
+They were in critical condition, officials said.

+"Search and rescue efforts are continuing, as are extinguishment efforts at this time," the Columbus Division of Fire said in a statement.

-The fire was reported at Yenkin Majestic Paint, part of the Yenkin-Majestic Paint Corp.
+The fire was reported at the Yenkin-Majestic Paints plant, operated by the Yenkin-Majestic Paint Corp.
 The company was described as a family-owned and -operated coatings manufacturer.

+Fire Chief Steve Martin said hazmat crews were on the scene because the plant is home to dangerous materials, Columbus's WBNS-TV reported.
+He added that evacuations were underway at nearby businesses.

 Local residents posting on Twitter said they felt the blast in the homes.